Zeeland, North Dakota

 Zeeland is a city in McIntosh County, North Dakota, United States.
-The population was 82 at the 2020 census.
+The population was 82 according to the 2020 census.

 Zeeland was founded in 1902 by Dutch settlers.
 Its name is taken from the Dutch province of Zeeland.

-Germans from Russia emigrated there in 1905 from Odessa, Ukraine, building the first Catholic Church in North Dakota for Germans from Russia.
+Germans from Russia emigrated there in 1905 from Odessa (Odesa), Ukraine, building the first Catholic Church in North Dakota for Germans from Russia.